UffizziCloud/docs/docs/environment-variables.md

 ```

 ### 2. For Template-based Previews
 Templates allow you to define and manage your application stack with a simple graphical user interface.
 If you use Templates to define your Previews, you can add environment variables when you add each application component to your Template.
-After adding a new component (e.g., a GitHub repository or container image) to your Template, select the **ADD ENVIRONMENT VARIABLES** button to copy and paste your environment variables into the text box provided.
+After adding a new component to your Template (e.g., a GitHub repository or container image), select the **ADD ENVIRONMENT VARIABLES** button to copy and paste your environment variables into the text box provided.
 Environment variables should be formatted as name/value pairs with the following requirements:

 * Add one name/value pair per line
 * Separate name and value by `=`
-* No whitespaces allowed
+* Do not include whitespaces

 For example: